-Knowing what to pitch, how and when is key to your success.
+Knowing what to pitch, how, and when is key to your success.
 Let’s say you’re traveling through Italy when you stumble upon the best bakery you’ve ever been to.
 The place is truly exceptional, not just for the flaky, unusual pastries on offer but for the baker himself.
 He’s a filmmaker working on a documentary about his family, who’s lived in the apartment upstairs for 150 years.
 Pretty cool, right?
 Good story.
 But is this really what an editor is looking for?

 Many new travel writers make the mistake of confusing an idea with a story.
 Knowing that distinction will mean the difference between a $50 hit, if anything at all, and a $1,500 feature.
 We see this mix-up play out all the time in the essays for the Travel Writing Scholarship program.
 The writer meets someone, they go somewhere, they do something but then that’s it.
 The piece ends up feeling more like a personal diary entry than sellable travel writing.

 Make no mistake.
 That’s really what you’re going for here.
 To make a living writing you need to sell the stories that editors want, plain and simple, and that means knowing how to think like they do.
-This does not mean you should pitch “clickbait” but rather stories with “purpose”.
+This does not mean you should pitch “click bait” but rather stories with “purpose”.

-Almost every magazine, newspaper and website that publishes travel stories exist for one reason and that is to keep an audience.
+Almost every magazine, newspaper and website that publishes travel stories exists for one reason and that is to keep an audience.
 They do that by informing or entertaining and no publication can do either with stale, boring material.
 It sounds obvious but editors need fresh content.

 The baker guy idea may or may not achieve that purpose.
-He may never have been written about before in any other outlet, but the story itself – multi-talented person doing multiple cool things – isn’t super compelling on its own.
+He may never have been written about before in any other outlet, but the story itself – a multi-talented person doing multiple cool things – isn’t super compelling on its own.
 But if what he’s doing is new, includes a superlative in some way, or has some timely aspect, then maybe you have a shot at taking it beyond just an idea.

 In short, ideas are topics you find interesting or fun that don’t really go beyond a simple statement.
 “Food” is an idea.
 “Running with the bulls” is an idea.
 “I want to go to India” is also just an idea.
 You will never sell ideas.
 Stories in their truest sense go beyond this to introduce quests and conflicts and characters, but even smaller service pieces must go further.
 As Aaron Sorkin, the Hollywood screenwriter puts it, you don’t have a story until you can lay out your idea and then say “but” or “and then”.
 This applies to simple service pieces, too